dmitriz/cpsfy/DOCUMENTATION.md

 by passing the output of one funciton as input to the other.
 And the rule becomes very simple:

-*Use `map` with "plain" functions and `flatMap` with CPS functions inside*
+*Use `map` with "plain" functions and `chain` with CPS functions inside*

 ### Composing multiple outputs
 In the previous case we had `chain` over a CPS function with single output, even when the output itself is a tuple.
 In comparison, a general Promise has two outputs - the result and the error.
-Of course, in case of Promises, there are more restrctions such as only one of these two outputs can be emitted.
+Of course, in case of Promises, there are more restrictions such as only one of these two outputs can be emitted.

-No such restrictions are iposed on CPS functions, where two or more callbacks can receive arbitrary number of outputs arbitrarily often.
+No such restrictions are imposed on CPS functions, where two or more callbacks can receive arbitrary number of outputs arbitrarily often.
 To keep things simple, consider how the Promise functionality can be extended without the output exclusivity restriction: